Newly Certified? 7 Ways to Get TEFL/TESOL ExperienceBy Camille Turner

 Though requirements vary by school district, you can often become a substitute teacher if you hold a degree in any subject.
 This kind of teaching experience will look especially impressive on your resume since it will show future employers you can follow lesson plans, manage large classes of students, and adapt to new situations.

-Oftentimes, you can easily get TEFL teaching experience by working at an ESL summer camp either at home or abroad.
+Oftentimes, you can easily get ESL teaching experience by working at a summer camp, either at home or abroad.
 These types of camps are usually hosted by universities, nonprofit organizations, or local language institutes.
-Summer camps provide the perfect short-term opportunity to get experience to work with children in a relaxed setting, but you can also find intensive classes and camps, such as those hosted by Studio Cambridge and St. Clare’s Oxford, that are just for adult learners.
+Summer camps provide the perfect short-term opportunity to get experience to work with children in a relaxed setting.

 7. Find opportunities to teach or train people within your current job